 CloudFormation

-AWS CloudFormation lets you model, provision, and manage AWS and third-party resources by treating infrastructure as code.
-With CloudFormation, you declare all your resources and dependencies in a template file.
-The template defines a collection of resources as a single unit called a stack.
-CloudFormation creates and deletes all member resources of the stack together and manages all dependencies between the resources for you.
+AWS CloudFormation lets you model, provision, and manage AWS and third-party resources by treating Infrastructure as Code.
+With CloudFormation, you declare all your resources and dependencies in a template file, which defines a collection of resources as a single unit called a stack.
+CloudFormation creates and deletes all member resources of the stack together and manages all dependencies between the resources.

 Environment Deployment